-Magnetic particle testing is a non-destructive testing method that uses the phenomenon of magnetic particle attracted by the leakage magnetic field generated by the surface defects of ferromagnetic materials in a strong magnetic field.
+Magnetic particle testing is a non-destructive testing method that utilizes the phenomenon of magnetic particles being attracted by the leakage magnetic field generated by surface defects in ferromagnetic materials when subjected to a strong magnetic field.

-Principle of magnetic particle flaw detection: firstly, magnetize the inspected weld locally, and there will be magnetic lines of force passing through the weld.
+The principle of magnetic particle flaw detection involves local magnetization of the inspected weld, which results in magnetic lines of force passing through the weld.

-At this time, the magnetic particle is sprinkled on the weld surface, and the magnetic force line will pass through the magnetic particle on the surface defect to form “magnetic flux leakage”, and the magnetic particle is adsorbed on the defect.
+At this point, magnetic particles are sprinkled onto the surface of the weld, and the magnetic force lines pass through the magnetic particles that are located on the surface defects, creating “magnetic flux leakage” and causing the magnetic particles to be adsorbed on the defect.

-The size and position of the defect can be judged according to the shape, number and thickness of the adsorbed magnetic particle.
+The size and position of the defect can be determined by examining the shape, number, and thickness of the adsorbed magnetic particles.

 Defects can be divided into three types according to shape:

-(1) The display length of linear defect magnetic trace is more than 3 times of its width.
+(1) The length of a linear defect magnetic trace is more than three times its width.

-(2) Circular defect magnetic trace is a defect magnetic trace other than linear defect magnetic trace.
+(2) A circular defect magnetic trace is any defect magnetic trace that is not linear.

-(3) Scattered defect magnetic trace magnetic trace with several defects in a certain area at the same time.
+(3) A scattered defect magnetic trace refers to several defects in a certain area appearing at the same time.